A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 - Certificates, keys, wallets, and other security objects

 - Endpoint and endpoint group information

 - Cluster settings

 The controller node assigns the node ID and the cluster subgroup for the candidate node.
-You cannot change these later on.
 If the controller node provides an existing cluster subgroup during induction, then the candidate node becomes part of that subgroup.
 If the controller node provides the name of the cluster subgroup that does not exist, then the cluster subgroup is created as part of the induction process and the candidate node is added to the cluster subgroup.
 You can have all endpoints associated with one subgroup, if you want.
 For example, all endpoints in data center A can be in one subgroup, and all endpoints in data center B can be in another subgroup.
 Endpoints that are in the same subgroup will prioritize connecting to the nodes in that subgroup before connecting to nodes in other subgroups.